Divyanshu2411/CPP_Codes/graph/problemStatement.md

 ### Hint
 - there can be multiple component, so for each component, run DFS/BFS all path wala.
-- if we come across any visited which has already been visited, that means cycle is there
+- if we come across any visited which has already been visited, that means cycle is there, just ensure it's not the parent node
 - kuki ek hi node pe pauchne ke ek component me do raste tab hi honge agar cycle hoga.
 - NOTE: A cycle exists if you encounter a visited node that is not the direct parent of the current node